carterjoseph/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 This is my code book.

-# Variable List ##
+## Variable List ##

-The are 88 variables within the final data set.
+The are 88 variables within the final data set, extracted from the original 561.
 These are as follows:

  [1] "Subject" : This ranges from 1 to 30, as there were 30 participants in the investigation.

  [2] "Activity": The values for this is limited to:

  "WALKING": subject was walking
-                 "WALKING_UPSTAIRS": subject was walking upstairs
-                 "WALKING_DOWNSTAIRS": subject was walking downstairs
-                 "SITTING": subject was sitting
+ "WALKING_UPSTAIRS": subject was walking upstairs "WALKING_DOWNSTAIRS": subject was walking downstairs "SITTING": subject was sitting
  "STANDING": subject was standing
  "LAYING": subject was laying

- The following variabes are the mean and the standard deviation values for each measurement taken
+ The following variabes are the mean and the standard deviation values for each measurement taken:

  [3] "TimeBodyAccelerometerMeanX"
  [4] "TimeBodyAccelerometerMeanY"